circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

     docker_layer_caching: true # default - true
 ```

-When `docker_layer_caching` is set to `true`, CircleCI will try to reuse your Remote Docker Environment.
-That is, every layer you built in a previous job will be accessible in the remote environment and CircleCI will attempt to reuse the previous environment when it is possible.
+When `docker_layer_caching` is set to `true`, CircleCI will try to reuse Docker Images (layers) from your previous builds.
+That is, every layer you built in a previous job will be accessible in the remote environment.
 However, in some cases your job may run in a clean environment, even if the configuration specifies `docker_layer_caching: true`.

 If you run many parallel jobs for the same project that depend on the same environment, all of them will be provided with a Remote Docker Environment.
 Docker Layer Caching guarantees jobs to have exclusive Remote Docker Environments that other jobs cannot access.
-However, not all of the jobs will have cached layers, although this behavior is subject to change in a future update.
+However, all of the jobs may not have cached layers and not all of the jobs will have identical cache.

 **Note:** Previously the `docker_layer_caching` was called `reusable`.
 The `reusable` key is deprecated in favor of the `docker_layer_caching` key.
 In addition, the `exclusive` option is deprecated in favor of all VMs being treated as exclusive.
-This indicates that jobs are guaranteed to have an exclusive Remote Docker Environment that other jobs cannot access when using `docker_layer_caching` with `machine`.
+This indicates that jobs are guaranteed to have an exclusive Remote Docker Environment that other jobs cannot access when using `docker_layer_caching`.

+## Docker layer Chaching in Machine Executor

+Docker Layer Caching is also available for `machine` executor, and it works in exactly the same way as described above.
+Enable Docker Layer Caching with the `machine` executor by using the example below.

 ``` YAML
 - machine: